Satendra8/Drone-Management-System/README.md

-# FLYT API
+# Drone Management System

-FLYT API is a RESTful API that allows you to manage users, sites, drones, missions, and categories.
+Drone Management System is a collection RESTful API that allows you to manage users, sites, drones, missions, and categories.
 This README provides information on how to use the API endpoints.

 ### I have deployed this using render Base Url:- https://flytbase-h0j8.onrender.com/api/v1.